 If your property doesn’t meet these qualifications, it’s time for you and your renters to contact your insurance providers about any Additional Living Expenses (ALE) coverage written into your policies.
 Depending on the situation, ALE may cover hotel bills, restaurant meals, and furniture rentals.
 Record the damage and start submitting your insurance claim.

-Stay Organized with a Checklist System
+Stay Organized with a Disaster Checklist System

 Document, define, and accomplish your disaster relief responsibilities with Rent Manager’s Service Issue Checklist system.
 This resource allows you to create a series of correlating tasks that have to be completed in order.
 When a step is finished and marked as completed in Rent Manager, you can advance the issue to another user in the process.
 Use Issue Checklists to steadily work toward getting your community back into pre-disaster shape through collaboration and teamwork.
 You can save your Disaster Recovery checklist within the software and employ it whenever necessary—for both big and small emergencies.